BIBSYSDEV/track-changes-to-aws-terms-and-conditions/atlassian/privacy-policy.md

 is not possible (for example, because the information has been stored in backup archives), then we will securely store your information and isolate it from any further use until deletion is possible.
-Please see the “[How long we keep information](/legal/archives/privacy/privacy-20250425#how-long-we-keep- information)” section for more information about specific retention criteria for different categories of personal information.
+Please see the “[How long we keep information](/legal/privacy-policy#how-long-we-keep-information)” section for more information about specific retention criteria for different categories of personal information.

 _**Your rights:**_ If you are a U.S. resident, you have the following rights regarding your personal information: